DevExpress-Examples/out-of-maintenance-how-to-reorder-xtratreelist-nodes-via-drag-and-drop-e866/Readme.md

 * [Form1.cs](./CS/Form1.cs) (VB: [Form1.vb](./VB/Form1.vb))
 <!-- default file list end -->
-# How to reorder XtraTreeList nodes via drag-and-drop
+# OBSOLETE: How to reorder XtraTreeList nodes via drag-and-drop

 <p>This example demonstrates how to handle the DragOver and DragDrop events of the TreeList control to programmatically reorder nodes.
 The <a href="https://www.devexpress.com/Support/Center/p/A342">A342</a> article describes the approach used here.</p>